 \subsubsection{Kinetic boundary value problems}

 As a formulation of stochastic processes, the equation~\eqref{FP} appears naturally in the Langevin theory of Brownian motion; see the review \cite{Chand}.
 It describes the system constituted of a large number of interacting particles in the phase space, arising from the study of plasma physics and galactic dynamics for instance.
 The solution $f(t,x,v)$ to \eqref{FP} is interpreted as the density evolution of particles at time $t$ occupying the phase state of position $x$ and velocity $v$.
-In addition, the equation was also introduced as a kinetic deformation of geometric constructions on the cotangent bundle of a Riemannian manifold in \cite{Bismut}, and the setting for manifolds with boundary was discussed in \cite{Nier}.

 When the interacting particles are confined in a bounded domain, the equation has to be supplemented with physically relevant boundary conditions that take into account how particles behave at the boundary; see \cite{Maxwell}, \cite{Cerci2}.
 As its name suggests, the inflow boundary condition means that the density of the particles flowing inward the domain is prescribed.
 We can see from this viewpoint that boundary conditions are free from prescriptions whenever the particles exit from the boundary.
 The reflection boundary conditions take the form of balance relations between the densities at the incoming and outgoing boundaries.
 The diffuse reflection as a nonlocal model describes that the striking particles are thermalized and then re-emitted inside the domain according to the boundary state.
 The interaction of particles with perfect solid boundaries is modeled by the specular reflection, meaning that particles are re-emitted elastically with postcollisional angles equal to the precollisional angles, as if light rays are reflected by a perfect mirror in optics.
 Despite the importance of the treatment of boundary conditions in the study of boundary value problems, limited results on boundary regularity for \eqref{FP} are known.